 The Technical Screening Phase Visualized.
 Source: BNEF

 Yes, the EU Taxonomy does entail fairly complex requirements for companies that are affected by the regulation.
-However, with Worldfavor’s EU Taxonomy Solution, you will easily collect data on identified criteria, automate the analysis process and hitting goals to reach full alignments with the EU Taxonomy.
-Sounds like something your organization would benefit from?
-Don’t hesitate to contact our EU Taxonomy experts today and learn more about how your business will benefit from using the platform!
+However, with Worldfavor you can easily collect data on identified criteria, automate the analysis process and hit goals to reach full alignments with the EU Taxonomy.
+Sound like something your organization would benefit from?
+Don’t hesitate to contact our EU taxonomy experts today and learn more about how your business will benefit from using the platform!